 The $2M Gap Nobody Saw Coming

-David Chen had spent nine years building Meridian Consulting into an $8M-revenue professional services firm.
-It wasn't flashy — government contracting, compliance advisory, process improvement for mid-market companies — but it was profitable.
+Picture a typical PE-backed professional services firm: nine years of building, an $8M-revenue book of business, not flashy work — government contracting, compliance advisory, process improvement for small businesses — but profitable.
 Twenty-two percent EBITDA margins in a people business.
-His PE sponsor, Granite Partners, had acquired a majority stake four years earlier, and the investment thesis was straightforward: grow the platform, improve margins, exit in Year 5 at a premium.
+The PE sponsor acquired a majority stake four years earlier, and the investment thesis was straightforward: grow the platform, improve margins, exit in Year 5 at a premium.

-The plan was working.
-Revenue had grown from $5.2M at acquisition to $8M.
-EBITDA sat at $1.8M on the books.
-At a 5× multiple — reasonable for a professional services firm with Meridian's profile — that was a $9M exit.
-Granite would clear a 2.4× return on invested capital.
-David would take home enough to never worry about money again.
+The plan is working.
+Revenue has grown from $5.2M at acquisition to $8M.
+EBITDA sits at $1.8M on the books.
+At a 5× multiple — reasonable for a professional services firm with this profile — that is a $9M exit.
+The sponsor would clear a 2.4× return on invested capital.
+The founder would take home life-changing money.

-Then the mock Quality of Earnings review landed on David's desk.
+Then the mock Quality of Earnings review lands on the founder's desk.

-Granite had engaged a mid-tier advisory firm to run a sell-side QoE — the same diligence a buyer would perform — to identify issues before going to market.
-The results were not what anyone expected.
+The sponsor has engaged a mid-tier advisory firm to run a sell-side QoE — the same diligence a buyer would perform — to identify issues before going to market.
+The results are not what anyone expected.

 • $187K in owner add-backs with no supporting documentation — personal vehicle leases, a home office renovation, and travel expenses that mixed business and personal